 Since then, we have welcomed colleagues from Dawsons and Wedlake Saint in 2011 and boosted our practice further through the opening of offices in Cambridge and Guildford in 2012.

 The acquisition of Manches LLP in October 2013 reflected both firms' strategic aims and the need to respond to the ever-changing legal environment by creating a £58 million firm with 600 staff operating out of seven locations in London, the South East and Thames Valley.

-There was further expansion in the UK in 2015 as we consolidated our Surrey presence in new premises in Guildford and moved our London team to 125 Wood Street, bringing our City partners and staff under one roof for the first time since Penningtons and Manches joined forces.
+There was further expansion in 2015 as we consolidated our Surrey presence in new premises in Guildford and moved our London team to 125 Wood Street, bringing our City partners and staff under one roof for the first time since Penningtons and Manches joined forces.

-In April 2019, the firm launched in the West Midlands through the opening of an office in Birmingham focusing initially on commercial property.
-It is expected over time to develop into a broader offering.
+In April 2019, the firm launched in the West Midlands through the opening of an office in the centre of Birmingham focusing initially on commercial property.
+As planned, over time this has developed into a much broader offering.

 Just three months later, we completed our merger with Thomas Cooper, now universally recognised for its work in shipping, international trade and international arbitration.
-Our integrated team operates across seven UK and six overseas offices in Asia, Europe and North and South America.
+Our integrated team operates across seven UK and four overseas offices in Asia and Europe.

 After nearly 15 years leading the firm, during which time turnover has grown by 400%, David Raine passed the reins as chief executive to corporate lawyer Helen Drayton.
 She was identified as his successor following a selection process that shortlisted a number of high performing candidates.